Local Purity Distillation in Quantum Systems: Exploring the Complementarity Between Purity and Entanglement: Conclusions

 Another compelling question which is left open in this article is related to the effectiveness of the entanglement-detection and estimation method emerging from the purity-entanglement complementarity.
 While we have successfully shown that this approach can estimate entanglement in specific PPT entangled states with high precision, the performance of this method for other sets of states is currently unclear.
 Drawing on the findings documented in this work, we hypothesize that the methods developed here could be successfully applied to more general families of noisy states not explicitly addressed in this article.

-This work was supported by the ``Quantum Optical Technologies'' project, carried out within the International Research Agendas programme of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund, the ``Quantum Coherence and Entanglement for Quantum Technology'' project, carried out within the First Team programme of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund, and the National Science Centre, Poland, within the QuantERA II Programme (No 2021/03/Y/ST2/00178, acronym ExTRaQT) that has received funding from the European Union's Horizon 2020 research and innovation programme under Grant Agreement No 101017733.
+\acknowledgements We thank Bartosz Regula and Varun Narasimhachar for discussion.
+This work was supported by the ``Quantum Optical Technologies'' project, carried out within the International Research Agendas programme of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund and the National Science Centre Poland (Grant No. 2022/46/E/ST2/00115) and within the QuantERA II Programme (Grant No. 2021/03/Y/ST2/00178, acronym ExTRaQT) that has received funding from the European Union's Horizon 2020 research and innovation programme under Grant Agreement No. 101017733.